Gaussian beams and inverse problems for connections at high fixed frequency: Gaussian beams on a vector bundle

 For $T > 0$, $\theta_0 \in (0, \pi/2)$, and $\varepsilon > 0$, let $\mathcal{G}_{T, \theta_0, \varepsilon}$ denote the set of nontangential geodesics $\gamma : [0, \tau] \to M$ such that $\tau \leq T$, the angles between $\gamma$ and the boundary at $\gamma(0)$ and $\gamma(\tau)$ are both greater or equal to $\theta_0$, $\gamma$ is $\varepsilon$-separated from the boundary, and $\dist(\gamma(0), \gamma(\tau)) \geq 2\varepsilon$.
 The condition on the angles of intersection is equivalent to the equations

-where $\nu_x$ is the inward-pointing normal vector at $x \in \del M$.
+where $\nu_x$ is the outward normal vector at $x \in \del M$.
 The last condition guarantees that $\gamma$ does not get too close to the boundary away from its endpoints, and those endpoints are sufficiently apart.

 \begin{thm} Let $K \geq 2$, $C_0 > 0$, $T > 0$, $\theta_0 \in (0, \pi/2)$, $\varepsilon > 0$, and $p \in [1, \infty)$.
-There exists constants $c = c(M, g, T)$ and $C = C(M, g, E, \nabla, K, C_0, T, \theta_0, \varepsilon, p)$ such that for all $\gamma \in \mathcal{G}_{T, \theta_0, \varepsilon}$ and all related initial conditions $\mathsf{f} \in \mathcal{A}_{\del M, \gamma(0)}^{K}(C_0)$ for $0 \leq j \leq K$, there exists $u \in \Gamma(\pi)$ such that the following holds. \begin{enumerate} \item In Fermi coordinates around an $\varepsilon$-neighbourhood of $\gamma(0)$ or $\gamma(\tau)$, $u$ is given by
+There exists constants $c = c(M, g, T)$ and $C = C(M, g, T, \theta_0, \varepsilon, E, \nabla, K, C_0, p)$ such that for all $\gamma \in \mathcal{G}_{T, \theta_0, \varepsilon}$ and all related initial conditions $\mathsf{f} \in \mathcal{A}_{\del M, \gamma(0)}^{K}(C_0)$ for $0 \leq j \leq K$, there exists $u \in \Gamma(\pi)$ such that the following holds. \begin{enumerate} \item[\textit{1}.]
+In Fermi coordinates around an $\varepsilon$-neighbourhood of $\gamma(0)$ or $\gamma(\tau)$, $u$ is given by

-with $\im(\phi(t,y)) \geq c \abs{y}^2$ on the support of $\chi$ and $\rho_{\del M}^{3K - 2j}(\iota^* \mathrm{j}^{3K - 2j} a_j)(\gamma(0)) = \mathsf{f}_j$. \item The support of $u$ is contained within a tubular neighbourhood of $\gamma$ of radius $\varepsilon$. \item The support of $u\vert_{\del M}$ has two connected components $V_0$ and $V_\tau$ around $\gamma(0)$ and $\gamma(\tau)$, respectively. \item $\norm{u}_{L^p(M)} \leq C$. \item $\norm{(\Delta - \lambda^2)u}_{W^{k, p}(M)} \leq C\lambda^{2 + \frac{k - K}{2}}$ for $0 \leq k \leq K-2$. \end{enumerate} \end{thm}
+with $\im(\phi(t,y)) \geq c \abs{y}^2$ on the support of $\chi$ and $\rho_{\del M}^{3K - 2j}(\iota^* \mathrm{j}^{3K - 2j} a_j)(\gamma(0)) = \mathsf{f}_j$. \item[\textit{2}.]
+The support of $u$ is contained within a tubular neighbourhood of $\gamma$ of radius $\varepsilon$. \item[\textit{3}.]
+The support of $u\vert_{\del M}$ has two connected components $V_0$ and $V_\tau$ around $\gamma(0)$ and $\gamma(\tau)$, respectively. \item[\textit{4}.] $\norm{u}_{L^p(M)} \leq C$. \item[\textit{5}.] $\norm{(\Delta - \lambda^2)u}_{W^{k, p}(M)} \leq C\lambda^{2 + \frac{k - K}{2}}$ for $0 \leq k \leq K-2$. \end{enumerate} \end{thm}